cakephp/docs/en/index.rst

 Welcome
 #######

-The CakePHP cookbook, is an openly developed community editable documentation project.
+The CakePHP cookbook is an openly developed and community editable documentation project.
 We hope to maintain a high level of quality, validity and accuracy for the documentation.
+Notice the "Improve this Doc" button in the upper right-hand corner; it will direct you to the GitHub online editor of the active page, allowing you easily contribute any additions, deletions, or corrections to the documentation.

 .. container:: offline-download

-    **Read the book anywhere**
+    **Read the Book Anywhere**

     Enjoy the CakePHP cookbook almost anywhere.
 Available, as both a PDF and EPUB, you can now read the docs on more devices and offline.